Irish economy grows 1.2% in first quarter as exports offset Covid-19 impact

 The Irish economy expanded by 1.2 per cent in the first quarter of 2020 as exports of IT and pharma offset the impact of Covid-19 on the domestic economy, according to the Central Statistics Office (CSO).

-During the quarter, professional, administrative and support services and agriculture contracted by 5.3 per cent and 4.7 per cent respectively.
-Construction declined by 1.6 per cent while other services sectors were broadly unchanged.
+Professional, administrative and support services and agriculture also contracted by 5.3 per cent and 4.7 per cent respectively while construction declined by 1.6 per cent.